TomHarrop/asw-gbs-genome-paper/md/methods.md

 We were not able to estimate repeat content in the full genomes, because RepeatModeler 2.0.1 [@smitRepeatModelerOpen12015] identified >500M High-scoring Segment Pairs (HSPs) and did not finish after running for 6 weeks with ~200 GB of physical RAM (results not shown).
 We estimated repeat content by subsetting the assemblies using the leave-one-out alignment method implemented in Funannotate clean 1.7.4 [@jonloveNextgenusfsFunannotateFunannotate2020].
-We then used RepeatModeler 2.0.1 [@smitRepeatModelerOpen12015] and RepeatMasker 4.1.0 [@smitRepeatMaskerOpen42015] from the Dfam TE Tools Container v1.1 ([github.com/Dfam-consortium/TETools](https://github.com/Dfam-consortium/TETools)) to estimate the repeat content of the subset assemblies.
+We then used RepeatModeler 2.0.1 and RepeatClassifier 2.0.1 [@smitRepeatModelerOpen12015] and RepeatMasker 4.1.0 [@smitRepeatMaskerOpen42015] from the Dfam TE Tools Container v1.1 ([github.com/Dfam-consortium/TETools](https://github.com/Dfam-consortium/TETools)) to estimate the repeat content of the subset assemblies.
 We identified less than 1 M HSPs in the subset assemblies, indicating that the repeat content of the subset assemblies is an underestimate of the repeat content in the full assemblies.

 Reproducible code for assembling and assessing the long-read ASW genomes is hosted at [github.com/TomHarrop/asw-flye-withpool](https://github.com/TomHarrop/asw-flye-withpool).